MEBVerwaltungen/metlika/_pages/de/privacy_policy.md

 * Cell phone number
 * Phone number
 * E-mail address
+* IP-Address

-We keep it so that we are able to contact you and send you an invoice for your stay.
-The data is kept for 10 years according to German bookkeeping rules.
+We keep this information so that we are able to contact you and send you an invoice for your stay.
+We also need it to simplify the process of tracking down technical errors that might occur.

+Except for your IP-address which is kept for 7 days, the data is  kept for 10 years according to German bookkeeping rules.

 ## Securing your data